snac-cooperative/snac_aspace_plugin/README.md

 This is a *beta* version of a working SNAC ArchivesSpace plugin, compatible with ArchivesSpace 3.0 (earlier versions may work but are untested).
 It allows an ArchivesSpace user to search SNAC for an identity, then choose and import that identity as an Agent in ArchivesSpace.
-It also allows an ArchivesSpace user to export an Agent to SNAC from within the Agent display page.
+It also allows an ArchivesSpace user to export Agents and Resources to SNAC from within their respective display pages.

 ## Installation